-(f) Strategies and processes to manage risks for each separate category of risk and granting of credit facilities.
+(f) Strategies and processes to manage risks for each separate category of risk

+Credit Risk - The Group has a defined set of risk appetite metrics, risk frameworks and policy documents governing its exposure to credit risk.
+These frameworks are used to define target markets, clients and products.
+Risk Frameworks define parameters - such as country origin, sector, credit strength, maximum tenor, product structure and security packages - that guide the acquisition of clients and granting of credit facilities.
 Additionally, the Group monitors the concentration of its exposures to connected parties; sectors; and countries with maximums set for each category to control said risk.
 All proposals to provide credit facilities to clients, except within certain delegated authorities, are routed to the Group headquarters for approval within authorities clearly delegated by the Board.
 The Risk Management Department makes use of a number of tools and reports to monitor credit risk in the portfolio.
-(See sections 4.3 and 4.4 for further detail).
+See sections 4.3 and 4.4 for further detail.